Bubblin-Superbooks/viva-voce-in-physiology/interim/tmp/content.md

 ###### Que3.
 Give the variations of ESR?

 Ans.

 Physiological variations:-

-Age:- Lowest value in new born because RBC count is more.
+- Age:- Lowest value in new born because RBC count is more.
-Sex :- Higher value in females due to low RBCs count Pregnancy:- ESR increases as fibrinogen increases during pregnancy; this increases the rouleaux formation.
+- Sex :- Higher value in females due to low RBCs coun t
+- Pregnancy:- ESR increases as fibrinogen increases during pregnancy; this increases the rouleaux formation.
-Temperature :- ESR values are directly propotional to the temperature within the physiological limits.
+- Temperature :- ESR values are directly propotional to the temperature within the physiological limits.
 It acts by decreasing the blood viscosity.
-Pathological variations:-
+- Pathological variations:-
-Increase in ESR is seen in condition which is associated with tissue damage or inflammation, the common conditions being:
+- Increase in ESR is seen in condition which is associated with tissue damage or inflammation, the common conditions being:
-Anemia
+- Anemia
-Any toxic or infective condition
+- Any toxic or infective condition
-Malignancies
+- Malignancies
-Nephrosis as it is associated with increased fibrinogen, markedly decreased albumin and marked lipidemia which increases the globulin.
+- Nephrosis as it is associated with increased fibrinogen, markedly decreased albumin and marked lipidemia which increases the globulin.
-Severe trauma
+- Severe trauma
-Decrease in ESR value is found in:
+- Decrease in ESR value is found in:
-Polycythemia
+- Polycythemia
-Leukemia
+- Leukemia
-Pernicious anemia
+- Pernicious anemia
-Congestive heart failure
+- Congestive heart failure
-Protein shock e.g. burns, dehydration
+- Protein shock e.g. burns, dehydration
-Severe allergic reactions.
+- Severe allergic reactions.

 ###### Que4.
 What is the clinical significance of this experiment?